Interim Vice Provost for Global Affairs

 Prior to coming to the UW, Dr. Christensen spent a decade working in international education.
 At the University of Pennsylvania, she served as the inaugural Executive Director for Penn Global.
 There, she developed a range of initiatives aimed at strengthening Penn’s global engagement.
 As an adjunct faculty member, she taught a seminar on comparative higher education policy.
 She holds a master’s degree from The Fletcher School of Law and Diplomacy and a master’s and doctoral degree from Stanford University.

-Senior Advisor, Faculty Global Engagement
+Senior Advisor to the Vice Provost and Director, Faculty Global Engagement